alimac/credstash-demo/README.md

 ## Variables

+You can set the following optional variables:

 - `ec2_keypair` - Name of EC2 public key you want to use for the instance.
-You must have the private key in your SSH agent.
 By default, Ansible will create and save a private key named `credstash-demo.pem`
-- `ec2_instance_type` - Set to *t2.nano* (smallest, cheapest instance) by default.
-If your AWS account is eligible for the free tier, set this to *t2.micro*.
+- `ec2_instance_type` - By default set to **t2.nano** (smallest, cheapest instance).
+If your AWS account is eligible for the free tier, set this to **t2.micro**.

 You can pass the variables via command line: